ElliNet13/eedex-ui/README.md

 If you're interested in running the latest in-development version but don't want to compile source code yourself, you can can get pre-built nightly binaries on [GitHub Actions](https://github.com/ElliNet13/eedex-ui/actions): click the latest commits, and download the artifacts bundle for your OS.

 ## Credits
-eeDEX-UI's source code was primarily written by me, [Squared](https://github.com/GitSquared).
-If you want to get in touch with me or find other projects I'm involved in, check out [my website](https://gaby.dev).
+eeDEX-UI's source code was first written by GitSquared, [Squared](https://github.com/GitSquared).
+But now I forked it so yeah.

-[PixelyIon](https://github.com/PixelyIon) helped me get started with Windows compatibility and offered some precious advice when I started to work on this project seriously.
+[PixelyIon](https://github.com/PixelyIon) helped originally to get started with Windows compatibility and offered some precious advice when GitSquared started to work on this project seriously.

 [IceWolf](https://soundcloud.com/iamicewolf) composed the sound effects on v2.1.x and above.
 He makes really cool stuff, check out his music!
+Well since I forked this they don't make sound effects anymore but I am keeping credits here.

 ## Thanks
-Of course, eeDEX would never have existed if I hadn't stumbled upon the amazing work of [Seena](https://github.com/seenaburns) on [r/unixporn](https://reddit.com/r/unixporn).
+Of course, eeDEX would never have existed if GitSquared hadn't stumbled upon the amazing work of [Seena](https://github.com/seenaburns) on [r/unixporn](https://reddit.com/r/unixporn).

 This project uses a bunch of open-source libraries, frameworks and tools, see [the full dependency graph](https://github.com/ElliNet13/eedex-ui/network/dependencies).